SchusterLab/rbqoc/README.md

 With Julia, you use the [Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/) module from the standard library to manage an environment for each _project_.
-This is similar to the concept of a Pipfile.
+This is similar to the concept of a pipfile.
 The packages used by this project are defined in `Manifest.toml` and `Project.toml` at the top level of the repo.